x-ploration-of-mars/x-stack/README.md

   - Style your forms and markdown easily with @tailwindcss/forms and @tailwindcss/typography
   - Integrate your components with StoryBook _(tbd)_

-- 🔐 **Auth: Auth.js**
-  - Enjoy a 100% free auth solution
-  - Easily implement social and OTP login
-  - RBAC/ABAC support with custom user properties _(tbd)_
-  - Choose between Database or JWT sessions _(tbd)_
-  - Own your auth backend and improve query performance
 - 🦺 **API layer: Server actions/loaders**
   - Never break your app again with end-to-end type safety
   - Handle Form validation with Valibot and modular-form
   - Rate limit your requests with Upstash’s serverless Redis _(tbd)_
+- 💦 **ORM: Drizzle**
+  - Define a type-safe schema and take advantage of Intellisense/Auto-completion
+  - Write queries even faster than raw SQL
+  - Don’t worry about joins (thank you, relational queries)
+  - Run migrations with ease
+  - Use it anywhere, even on the edge
 - 💪 **Database: Planetscale (Turso & Neon incoming)**

   - Scale to planet scale
   - Don’t worry about costs
   - Branch your database like you branch your code